mah-luke/data_intensive_computing/exercise1/report.md

 **mapper**: For each review check the category and append a key-value pair of the form {k: \<category\>, v: 1} to the result.

-**combiner**: On each worker we can sum up the amount of reviews per category and return {k: \<category\>, v: # of reviews}.
+**combiner**: On each worker the sum for each category (key) is calculated and returned {k: \<category\>, v: # of reviews}.

 **reducer**: In this step we sum up the amount of reviews over all the workers and the result is {k: \<category\>, v: # of reviews}.

-We specifie 24 reducers since there are only a limited amount of categories and spawning more reducers will cause no benefit.
+We specify 24 reducers according to the amount of categories.
+Spawning more reducers will cause no benefit, as they will not be used.

 ## Second MapReduce Job

-The second job is similar to the first, but since a toke can occure in multiple categories we work with dictionaries as values.
+### Step 1

+The second job, similarly to the first one, also counts occurrences per review.
+However, this time the occurrences of tokens inside the review text are counted.
+Since there are multiple tokens per review, the counts of tokens are stored inside a map (dictionary) as value.
-Adding a combinder for this job did not result in a shorter runtime, thus it is not implemented.
+Adding a combiner for this job resulted in longer runtimes, hence it is implemented but not used.

-**mapper**: For each review iterate over the tokens and return {k: \<term\>, v: {k: \<category\>, v: 1}}.
+**mapper**: For each review iterate over the unique tokens (done by using a set) and return {k: \<term\>, v: {k: \<category\>, v: 1}}.

-**reducer**: During initialization we read the result of the first map reduce job.
+**reducer**: During initialization we read the result of the first map reduce job, as the result of the first job is of a small and constant size (only 24 categories).
 Then we sum up the amount of reviews per term and category.
-With this information we can calculate the chi-square value and return {k: \<category\>, v: {k: \<term\>, v: $\chi^2$ value}}
+With this information we calculate the chi-square value and return {k: \<category\>, v: {k: \<term\>, v: $\chi^2$ value}}

 For this job we spawn 1000 reducers.
-A few tests have shown, that a larger amount of reducers increases the runtime significantly.
+A few tests have shown, that a larger amount of reducers decreased the runtime significantly, which is the expected behaviour.
-We did not check for diminishing returns since 1000 reducers gave enough performance.
+We did check for 1, 10, 400 and 1000 reducers, the latter one achieving the best performance.

-## Third MapReduce Job
+### Step 2

 Finally we can order the collection of terms for each category and select the top 75 terms.
-This is implemented as a third map reduce job for a better structure but only a reducer step is implemented.
+This is achieved by utilizing a map reduce step containing only a reducer.

 **reducer**: For each key (category) we order the results and select the top 75 terms.

+## Post Processing
+The result of the second map reduce job is transformed into the final output not as map reduce job, but rather directly on the host which starts the jobs, as the result of the second job is already relatively small (75 tokens each for 24 categories) and using a map reduce job would be overkill.

+Once the output is formatted, it is written to the file system to the 'out' directory, as well as printed to standard output.

 # Conclusions

-The total runtime on the cluster is about 12 minutes, which is below the threshold.
+The total computation time on the cluster is about 12 minutes, which is below the threshold.
 We decided on the structure of three map reduce jobs for a simple structure of the interim results.
 This way the keys are always of the same type and a straight forward pipeline can be used.